-In reaction to the GoFundMe page and subsequent donations, Khan said she was “shocked to even see that someone went out of their way to do that for us.”
+Khan said of the GoFundMe page and subsequent donations that she was “shocked to even see that someone went out of their way to do that for us.”

 “It was so nice of the community to be there for us and support us,” she said.

 Khan’s gratitude quickly turned, though, to concern for the businesses around hers.
 If this is happening to her business, she said, that means there could be others in the area surrounding her family’s shop at risk of experiencing a similar assault.